DanielY1783/te_ml/results/README.md

 Histogram of kmer distribution within hervs.

 **2018_07_02_kmers_pca_rf**
-Principal component analysis, random forest, gradient boosting with decision trees, and support vector classifier on herv overlap with chromhmm enhancers using transcription factors as features.
-Support vector classifier timed out, so no results from that.
+Principal component analysis, random forest, gradient boosting with decision trees, and support vector classifier on herv overlap with chromhmm enhancers using kmers as features.
+Support vector classifier timed out, so no results from that model.

 **2018_07_03_pca_te_enhancers**
 Principal component analysis on kmers from tranposable elements that don't overlap an enhancer, enhancers, and overlap of enhancers and tranposable elements.

 **2018_07_05_subset_hervs**
-Run enhancer classifier on largest subset of hervs.
+Run random forest classifier on largest subset of hervs (mlt1k), with 1 representing overlap with chromhmm enhancer and 0 representing no overlap.

 **2018_07_06_genome_shuffle**
-Classify hervs vs random parts of the human genome as control
+accre output from converting control group of random parts of the human genome length matched to hervs.

 **2018_07_09_shuffle_ml**
-Continued from previous day (*2018_07_06_genome_shuffle*).
-Machine learning models on classifying hervs vs random parts of the human genome. hervs are positives (1), random parts are negatives (0).
+Random forest classifier for hervs vs random parts of the human genome. hervs are positives (1), random parts are negatives (0).

 **2018_07_09_pca_te_enhancers**
-Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, and enhancers only.
+Scatter plots from python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, and enhancers only.

 **2018_07_10_pca_te_enhancers**
-Continued from previous day (*2018_07_09_pca_te_enhancers*), but add separate plots for different groups as well.
+Continued from previous day (*2018_07_09_pca_te_enhancers*), but add separate plots for each of the different groups.

 **2018_07_11_pca_te_enhancers**
 Standard output from reformatting features matrix of shuffled parts of the human genome.